35507 Mathematics Thesis 2

 Description

 The thesis is an individually supervised subject with no formally scheduled classes.
 Regular meetings are arranged between the supervisor and student.
 Students are required to give oral presentations and/or seminars during the course of the subject.
-Students perform an independent investigation of an area of the mathematical sciences chosen in consultation with a supervisor who is appointed by the head of department.
+Students perform an independent investigation of an area of the mathematical sciences chosen in consultation with a supervisor.

-The subject is a continuation of 37493 Thesis: Mathematics (Honours) Part A and results are only allocated on completion of that subject.
+The subject is a continuation of 35506 Mathematics Thesis 1 and results are only allocated on completion of that subject.

 Subject learning objectives (SLOs)